gqmaguirejr/Canvas-tools/README.md

 ### Note
 This is a work in progress.
 As of 2022-02-26 it does not yet support getting the answers that students have given (there is a 'result_url' filed in the submissions that gives you access to an HTML page of the student's submission), as I've not solved the SAML requirements to fetch the URLs of the completed quizzes.
 However, one can manually click on the links and get them from the spreadsheet in Excel.

+It uses kth_canvas_saml.py to access the latest submission from 'result_url' and access all prior sumissions.
+If the 'workflow_state' is 'untaken', then it accesses 'html_url' and builds a URL to access all of the attempts except for the last one which had not been submitted (hence was in the untaken state).

 ## augment_quizzes-and-answers-in-course.py
 ### Purpose
 To take the spreadsheet output by quizzes-and-answers-in-course.py and augment it with additional information as well as print incorrect answers to questions with blanks.
 If the names of the blanks (i.e., the blank_id) are in the range 'a0' to 'a9' the output decodes them, otherwise it uses the hash of the blank_id.

 ### Input
 ```bash